William Fèvre - Chablis 1er Cru Montmains 2016

 Wine rated (2018 guide) 92/100

-Very impressive aromas of lime, mango, white peach and yellow peach.
+Very impressive aromas of lime, mango, white peach, and yellow peach.
 The palate is superb, with supple flesh and elegant acidity.
 Nectarines on the finish.
-A truly exotic wine, with attractive fresh fruit and a long, fresh palate.
-A great, soft-textured Chablis!
-To drink or to keep.
+A truly exotic wine, with appealing fresh fruit and a long, fresh palate.
+A great Chablis with a smooth texture!
+Drink now or keep.

 Tim Atkin